We have gone digital!

-If you are interested in participating in this year’s Spelling Bee, you MUST download both the Spelling Bee Information Packet below, AND, study the word lists below for your grade and the grade above you.
+If you are interested in participating in this year’s Spelling Bee, you MUST download both the Spelling Bee Information Packet below, AND, study the Word Lists for your grade and the grade above you, provided by your teacher.

 Spelling Bee Information Packet